-The sets of points which satisfies the condition where the sum of the distances of two focus point is a constant defines an ellipse.
+Ellipse is defined as the sets of points which satisfies the condition where the sum of the distances of two foci point is constant.

 The set of points or loci, which are equidistant from a fixed point and a line, is called a parabola.
 The fixed point is the focus and the line is the directrix of the parabola.

 A hyperbola has two focus points, which are equidistant from the centre of the semi-major axis.
-The set of points, which satisfies the condition where the absolute value of the difference between the distances to two given foci is a constant defines a hyperbola.
+Hyperbola is defined as the set of points, which satisfies the condition where the absolute value of the difference between the distances to two given foci is a constant.

-Download BYJU’S-The Learning App and get personalised video content explaining the concepts of geometry.
+Download BYJU’S-The Learning App and get personalized video content explaining the concepts of geometry.